mezo-org/ntt-bridge/README.md

 |-- etc. (other tokens)
 ```

-`testnet` and `mainnet` directories mirror the Wormhole's native token transfer
-repository.
-You can fetch and pull the latest changes from Wormhole for the latest
-features and bug fixes.
+Each token directory contains:

+- `testnet` directory for testnet configuration
+- `mainnet` directory for mainnet configuration

+## Git

+This project uses git subtrees.
+The goal is to track not only changes
+made specifically to this project, but also changes made
+to the Wormhole's [native-token-transfers](https://github.com/wormhole-foundation/native-token-transfers) repository.

 Here are a couple of example commands for testnet `musd`
 marked by `--prefix=musd/testnet`, but you can use the same commands for other
 tokens.
 In this example, `musd-testnet` is your local name for the Wormhole remote.